1. In fewer than three sentences, what is the Halloum Negotiation Competition?

 2. Wait, what is a negotiation competition?
 Am I qualified to do this?

 A negotiation competition is a contest where students will negotiate in teams of two against one another based on a shared fact pattern and different confidential information provided to each side.
 Issues will be ripped right out of real life – but unlike real life, there will be a panel of judges grading you as you negotiate.
-Every Berkeley Law student is qualified to participate except for those already on an ADR team.
+Even students with zero negotiation experience are strongly encouraged to participate.

 You will be judged on several aspects, such as: knowledge of the fact pattern, flexibility in deviating from plans or adapting strategy, outcome, team work, relationship between the negotiating teams, debriefing session, and negotiating ethics.